amanatid/ArxivChaBot_StreamLit_Updated/README.md

 # ArxivChaBot_StreamLit_Updated GTPVectorIndex
-A Chatbot based on openAI and streamlit for Arxiv
+A Chatbot based on openAI and streamlit for Arxiv.

 ## **Intro**